graphql-java/graphql-java-extended-validation/README.md

 # Status

 This code is currently under construction.
-It is fairly complete in providing powerful validation but as it has NOT be consumed by a production like project then its API usefulness has not been tested and battle tested.
+It is fairly complete in providing powerful validation but as it has NOT been consumed by a production like project then its API usefulness has not been tested and battle tested.

 But the project welcomes all feedback and input on code design and validation requirements.